 JPEG (Joint Photographic Experts Group)

-A common image format used for overlays, thumbnails, and visual assets in live streams.
-Not suitable for motion video but used in branding.
+A standard image format is used for overlays, thumbnails, and visual assets in live streams.
+It is not suitable for motion video but is used in branding.

 Jump Cut